Pool, Hot Tub, & Sauna Safety During COVID-19

-A well-run, clean swimming pool with appropriately treated water using chlorine at internationally accepted levels should provide adequate disinfection to neutralise the COVID-19 virus.
+A well-run, clean swimming pool with appropriately treated water using chlorine at internationally accepted levels should provide adequate disinfection to neutralize the SARS-CoV-2 virus, which causes the COVID-19 disease.

-Operators in most countries should ensure chlorine levels in pools and spas are kept between 1-3mg/l with the pH between 6.8-7.4.
+Operators should ensure chlorine levels in pools and spas are kept between 1-3mg/l with the pH between 6.8-7.4.
 Spa pools that use bromine need to maintain their water at 4-6mg/l bromine or 3-5mg/l chlorine.
 Routine tests for microbiological quality should also be undertaken in line with national guidelines.

 Continue following all the regular advice about not shaking hands and coughing/sneezing into a tissue and disposing of it immediately.